-Building on that tradition the Brueggeman Center engages in traditional forms of interfaith dialogue around critical issues (see the list of programs at the end of the flip book in the Mission section) but our approach seeks to move beyond this by engaging the religions with a range of academic disciplines, non-profits, business, and government.
-Our goal is to work cross-sectorally to search for and implement solutions to the critical issues we face as a community and as a world.
+Building on that tradition, the Brueggeman Center engages in traditional forms of interfaith dialogue, (see the list of programs at the end of the flip book in the Mission section) but also engage the religions with a range of academic disciplines, non-profit organizations, the business sector, and government in searching for and implementing solutions to the critical issues we face as a community and as a world.
 We believe that the faith communities, working together with the other sectors and providing moral guidance to them, can become a powerful force for good.
 They can, and must, become foundational to building the social capital that can transform our communities.

-- A Blessing to One Another - this began as a major exhibit but is now creating opportunities for interfaith dialogue, engagement and collaboration
+- A Blessing to One Another - A major exhibit that now is an organization which creates opportunities for interfaith dialogue, engagement, and collaboration.

-- The Cincinnati Festival of Faiths - Celebrates Cincinnati's interfaith diversity and acts as a vehicle for interfaith community engagement through "Compassion through Action."
-See Video of the Festival of Faiths Here
+- One of its premier programs is The Cincinnati Festival of Faiths, which celebrates Cincinnati's interfaith diversity and acts as a vehicle for interfaith community engagement through "Compassion through Action."

 Some of our previous or ongoing activities/resources:

 - Cincy Multi-Faith Calendar - A joint project of InterfaithCincy.org and the Festival of Faiths, this is the first interactive, interfaith calendar that has been produced.
 It includes not only the holidays of different religious communities, but also provides additional information about the faith traditions form which the holidays and rituals come.

 - The Cincinnati Festival of Faiths (see above)